NewDawn0/vocab/README.md

 ### Defining vocab files

-A vocab file is a list of questions and answers seperated by a seperator string In the `examples` directory you'll find example word lists/vocab files The default seperator is a pipe `|` symbol however this can easily be changed by setting the seperator using `-s <seperator string>` or `--seperator <seperator string>`
+A vocab file is a list of questions and answers separated by a separator string In the `examples` directory you'll find example word lists/vocab files The default separator is a pipe `|` symbol however this can easily be changed by setting the separator using `-s <separator string>` or `--separator <separator string>`
-Writing anwers can be omitted by letting the program automatically translate them using the `-t <source lang> <target lang>` or `--translate <source lang> <target lang>` flags which enable translation using [Google translate](https://translate.google.com)
+Writing answers can be omitted by letting the program automatically translate them using the `-t <source lang> <target lang>` or `--translate <source lang> <target lang>` flags which enable translation using [Google translate](https://translate.google.com)